By Tim Lambert

 In March 1990 Sajudis won elections to the Lithuanian Supreme Soviet.
 That body then declared that Lithuania was an independent nation.
 However, the Russians had other ideas and they imposed an economic blockade.
 In January 1991 Russian soldiers shot and killed 14 unarmed demonstrators outside a TV tower in Vilnius.

 However on 19 August 1991 hard line Communists in Moscow attempted a coup.
 The coup was defeated and on 6 September 1991 the Russians recognized Lithuania as an independent country.
 In September 1991 Lithuania was admitted to the UN.

 In 2004 Lithuania joined NATO and the EU.
 Lithuania suffered badly in the recession of 2009 and unemployment rose to a very high level.
-However Lithuania soon recovered.
+However, Lithuania soon recovered.
 Today the economy of Lithuania is growing steadily.
-Meanwhile in 2009 Vilnius was European Capital of Culture.
-Also in 2009 Dalia Grybauskaite was elected the first woman president of Lithuania.
+Meanwhile, in 2009 Vilnius was the European Capital of Culture.
+Also in 2009, Dalia Grybauskaite was elected the first woman president of Lithuania.
 Then in 2015 Lithuania adopted the euro.
-Today the population of Lithuania is 3.5 million.
+In 2020 the population of Lithuania was 2.8 million.

 A timeline of Lithuania

 A brief history of Latvia